Kandisha (2008 film)

-Kandisha is a 2008 Moroccan horror film directed by Jerome Cohen-Olivar, starring Amira Casar, David Carradine, Michael Cohen, Saïd Taghmaoui, Mourad Zaoui, Hiam Abbass and Assaad Bouab.
+Kandisha is a 2008 Moroccan horror film directed by Jerome Cohen-Olivar, starring Amira Casar, David Carradine, Michaël Cohen, Saïd Taghmaoui, Mourad Zaoui, Hiam Abbass and Assaad Bouab.

 Plot

 A famous jinn fights lawyer Naila Al-Jaidi, who is attempting to find out how her daughter died.

 Cast

 Screening

 Kandisha was first screened at the Marrakech International Film Festival in 2008.